GavinNL/PseudoNix/README.md

 ## Example Custom Function

 Here's an example of creating a simple guessing game within the PsuedoNix system.
-Remember that all the process functions happen concurrently,  so the

- * All process functions happen concurrently, but on the main thread.
+Remember that **all process functions happen concurrently, but on a single thread**.
- * Long running processes will block your entire application
- * Make sure to use awaiters to yield the process flow to the next scheduled process
+So to be able to run concurrently, processes that would normally block at a location, should use specific co-routine awaiter provided by the ProcessControl object.

 ```c++

 int main()